An adverse selection approach to power pricing: Introduction

 In Principal--Agent models, one is used to the fact that the optimal contract for the Principal will exclude the low end of the market, that is, the least efficient Agents.
 Indeed, such {\it shutdown} contracts are quite commonplace in the adverse selection literature, see for instance the seminal papers of Guesnerie and Laffont \cite{guesnerie1984complete} or Rochet and Chon\'e \cite{rochet1998ironing} in discrete--time (see also the monograph by Laffont and Martimort for more details \cite{laffont2009theory}), or the more recent contributions of Cvitani\'c et al. \cite{cvitanic2013dynamics} and Hern\'andez Santib\'a\~nez et al. \cite{hernandez2017bank} in continuous--time.
 A remarkable feature of our problem is that, in certain circumstances, the optimal contract excludes the high end of the market: the most efficient agents, those who need less electricity to achieve the same degree of welfare than others, go elsewhere, and only the least efficient ones remain.
-This corresponds to situations of Cournot competition, where the welfare gain associated with increase in electricity consumption is small beyond a certain point (as in the case of domestic users: one does not need to heat or cool too much), so that the welfare is sensitive to price and not to consumption.
-In that case it becomes worthwhile not to take part in that competition, which concerns the most efficient Agents, and to concentrate on the least efficient ones, who are still a long way from achieving saturation, and who are more sensitive to changes in consumption.
+In that case it becomes worthwhile for the company not to take part in the competition for the most efficient Agents, because matching their fall back options is too costly, and it is preferable to concentrate on the least efficient consumers.
 Exclusion of agents other than the least efficient ones can be found in models with countervailing incentives (see \cite{lewis1989countervailing}).
 In \cite{jullien2000participation} and \cite{maggi1995countervailing}, it may be optimal to exclude intermediate agents from the contract, which is also the case in our model.